Is Cloud ERP Right for You?

-Established ERP solution such as Dynamics 365 Business Central offers cloud, on-premise and hybrid solution from Microsoft.
+Established ERP solutions such as Dynamics 365 Business Central offers cloud, on-premise, and hybrid solutions from Microsoft.
 Dynamics 365 Business Central has rich functionalities and designed with the cloud in mind.
 In most cases, for mid-sized and enterprise-level companies in Singapore, it will probably be the right cloud ERP that companies should include in their evaluation list.

 For smaller companies without IT resources and want to access their ERP outside of their office, cloud ERP should be an obvious option to consider.